 There are many ways educational institutions can integrate mental health support into campus life:

 Training faculty members

 Although most schools and colleges have now hired mental health therapists/professional guidance counselors, there is still a need to train faculty members to:

 - Various tactics of on-the-spot counseling

 - Specific issues faced by gender and ethnic minorities

 Both therapists and faculty members should collaborate with institution administrators to reach out to students needing immediate assistance.

 For providing support at all stages of student life (onboarding to graduation), schools and colleges must have a repository of resources that educate students & faculty members on dealing with various mental health concerns.
 They can be made available in many formats:

-By working together, faculty members, therapists, and mental health organizations can make educational institutions much safer places for students.
+By working together, faculty members, therapists, and mental health organizations can make educational institutions safer for students.
 Such initiatives will not only improve the wellness quotient of the campus but also lessen student dropout rates.

-73% of presidents of private 4-year institutions indicated that students’ mental health and wellness have been the top most pressing issues for them.
+73% of presidents of private 4-year institutions indicated that students’ mental health and wellness had been the top most pressing issues for them.
 94% of them reported that anxiety was the most complained-about problem.